-The college administers three grant programs for undergraduate students: the Academic Year Undergraduate Research Grants (one inand one in ) and the .
+The college administers three grant programs for undergraduate students: the Academic Year Undergraduate Research Grants (one in spring and one in fall) and the Summer Research Fellowship Grant.
 These programs are designed to provide additional incentive for student involvement in faculty research projects.
 Annually, each student is eligible for grants totaling $2,600.
 The students are required to go through a formal proposal process, including selection of a faculty mentor, development of a research project, composition of a formatted proposal, and a review process at the school and college level.

 If you think that you are interested in a particular field of research study, talk to your advisor, one of your faculty members, or the Chancellor’s Office staff.
 They will help you to identify faculty members who are conducting research or other scholarly activity in your area of interest.
 The next step is for you to meet with the specific faculty member to determine how to proceed.

 - Is the faculty member willing to be your research mentor?

 - How do I get started writing a proposal?